shiyinglive/shiyinglive.github.io/_pages/about.md

 ---
 I am currently a [postdoc](https://math.unc.edu/people/postdocs/) in the Department of Mathematics at the University of North Carolina - Chapel Hill.
 In Fall 2024, I will be joining the Department of Mathematics at the University of Nebraska-Lincoln as an Assistant Professor.

 I am currently working with Prof. [Caroline Moosmueller](https://math.unc.edu/faculty-member/moosmueller-caroline/), who leads the [GEOMETRIC DATA ANALYSIS @ UNC](https://tarheels.live/cmoosm/) group.
+My research is partially supported by NSF award  [DMS--2410140](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2410140&HistoricalAwards=false).

 Research Interests
 ======